felixmariotto/three-mesh-ui/README.md

 ## API

-Here is a short example of basic three-mesh-ui usage :
+Here is an example of basic three-mesh-ui usage :

 ```javascript
 const container = ThreeMeshUI.Block({